Hydrogen: What is it?

-As far as the European market is concerned, these six hydrogen stocks will be followed closely:
+As far as the European market is concerned, here are a few actors in the hydrogen field:

 - Enel: The Italian energy giant's subsidiary Enel Green Power recently teamed up with a transport player to develop a hydrogen valley with medium-term objectives.
 Lombardy is thus becoming the spearhead of hydrogen development in Italy with the introduction of hydrogen-powered trains from 2023 onwards, which will run on a 104-kilometre line, as well as the construction of hydrogen production facilities powered by renewable energy.

 - Iberdrola: This other energy leader, this time Spanish, has also recently committed itself to hydrogen thanks to a partnership with the fertiliser producer Fertiberia in the production of green hydrogen.
 The aim of this partnership is to invest nearly 1.8 billion euros before the end of 2027 in order to develop 800 MW of green hydrogen and enable Fertibieria to produce 100% green ammonia for its fertilisers.
 This will enable the company to reduce its natural gas requirements at its Spanish production site by more than 10%.
 The project includes the implementation of a green hydrogen complex for industrial use in Puertollano, to be commissioned by the end of 2021.
 150 million and includes a 100 MW solar photovoltaic plant, a lithium ion battery system with 20 MWh of storage capacity and a 20 MW hydrogen electrolysis production system.